 Safety management system and service quality

-The system is based on advanced methods for ensuring the effective and safe technical operation of vessels and vessel equipment as well as personnel management, approved in accordance with requirements of the International Safety Management Code (ISM Code), the ISO 9001:2015 (Quality Management System) and ISO 14000:2015 (Environmental Management System) standards, the Ship Safety Management System based on the ISM Code, as well as the requirements of the Flag Administration, and best industry practices.
+The system is based on advanced methods of technical operation of vessels and vessel equipment as well as personnel management, approved in accordance with the requirements of the International Safety Management Code (ISM Code), the

 Sovcomflot devotes much attention to raising the safety culture, which directly influences the number of incidents attributed to human factor.
 The company continuously monitors safety culture dynamics in the fleet, conducts specialised training sessions for seagoing personnel based on modern sociology science research to develop adequate skills in responding to emergencies with ship equipment.

 The safety culture in the SCF fleet is based on augmenting Russian maritime traditions.
 Respect for knowledge and the experience accumulated over decades provides an undisputed competitive advantage.
-SCF Group’s training centres in St. Petersburg and Novorossiysk, where SCF crews receive regular training and refresher courses, have become an important element in the system of professional development of marine personnel (for more details see section Professional development).
+SCF Group’s training centres in St. Petersburg and Novorossiysk, where SCF crews receive regular training and refresher courses, have become an important element in the system of professional development of marine personnel (for more details see the Professional development section).

 Sovcomflot Group’s specialists conduct research on the features of Arctic shipping, provide support for innovative projects, and participate in discussions of industry regulations as part of working groups.
 To improve the safety and efficiency of ice escort operations in the Arctic, Sovcomflot employees regularly conduct joint seminars with Atomflot for seagoing and onshore personnel.
 In addition, company specialists participate in meetings of the Maritime Safety Committee of the Russian Chamber of Shipping as well as meetings with representatives of the International Maritime Organization (IMO) and develop manuals on ISM Code implementation in collaboration with the International Chamber of Shipping (ICS).